Primerz/warthog/README.md

 ![](https://github.com/Primerz/warthog/blob/master/images/warthog-on-road.jpg?raw=true)

-Meant to be substainable, highly energetic efficient and adaptable on any environment.
+Meant to be substainable, highly energetic efficient and adaptable on any situation.